dalvimangesh/Analogous-to-the-Linux-grep-command/README.md

 #### run command -> ``` make build ``` or ``` make ```

 #### input is taken from tests.txt file
-for giving custion modify tests.txt as follow :
+for giving custom input modify tests.txt as follow :

 ##### on first line write number of test cases